Herbert Hoover: 1932 re-election campaign

 By mid-1931 few observers thought that Hoover had much hope of winning a second term in the midst of the ongoing economic crisis.
 The Republican expectations were so bleak that Hoover faced no serious opposition for re-nomination at the 1932 Republican National Convention.
 Coolidge and other prominent Republicans all passed on the opportunity to challenge Hoover.
 Franklin D. Roosevelt won the presidential nomination on the fourth ballot of the 1932 Democratic National Convention, defeating the 1928 Democratic nominee, Al Smith.
 The Democrats attacked Hoover as the cause of the Great Depression, and for being indifferent to the suffering of millions.
 As Governor of New York, Roosevelt had called on the New York legislature to provide aid for the needy, establishing Roosevelt's reputation for being more favorable toward government interventionism during the economic crisis.
 The Democratic Party, including Al Smith and other national leaders, coalesced behind Roosevelt, while progressive Republicans like George Norris and Robert La Follette Jr. deserted Hoover.
 Prohibition was increasingly unpopular and wets offered the argument that states and localities needed the tax money.
 Hoover proposed a new constitutional amendment that was vague on particulars.
 Roosevelt's platform promised repeal of the 18th Amendment.

 Hoover originally planned to make only one or two major speeches and to leave the rest of the campaigning to proxies, as sitting presidents had traditionally done.
 However, encouraged by Republican pleas and outraged by Democratic claims, Hoover entered the public fray.
 In his nine major radio addresses Hoover primarily defended his administration and his philosophy of government, urging voters to hold to the "foundations of experience" and reject the notion that government interventionism could save the country from the Depression.
+Historians contend that his radio speeches were not received well in part due to his monotone, awkward delivery.
 In his campaign trips around the country, Hoover was faced with perhaps the most hostile crowds ever seen by a sitting president.
 Besides having his train and motorcades pelted with eggs and rotten fruit, he was often heckled while speaking, and on several occasions, the Secret Service halted attempts to hurt Hoover, including capturing one man nearing Hoover carrying sticks of dynamite, and another already having removed several spikes from the rails in front of the president's train.
 Hoover's attempts to vindicate his administration fell on deaf ears, as much of the public blamed his administration for the depression.
 In the electoral vote, Hoover lost 59–472, carrying six states.
-Hoover won 39.7 percent of the popular vote, a plunge of 26 percentage points from his result in the 1928 election.
+Hoover won 39.6 percent of the popular vote, a plunge of 18.6 percentage points from his result in the 1928 election.